The best time to start is now!

 Nearly two years on from my first hike and I still struggle with impostor syndrome every time I step out into the great outdoors!
 Growing up in the north of England I had a typical upbringing for an industrial town none of which involved spending time outdoors other than the local park.
 Dinners were meat and two veg while weekends were spent either at the seaside or in the local pub.
 As I grew older the local park was swapped for boyfriends and the outdoors was never anything more to me then local dog walks and the odd walk (on the flat) with friends.
 In all honestly in my twenties, I had no idea that there was such a big outdoor community and the idea of climbing a mountain had never crossed my mind.

-Fast forward to May 2019 and me being 34 years old, I was struggling to find a purpose.
+Fast forward to me being 34 years old, I was struggling to find a purpose.
 I had been single for a while and felt like something was lacking on day trips out.
 I would visit Wales every weekend, visiting new towns and beaches but felt like something was missing from my days.
 Not wanting to give up my trips to Wales I bought a book of "things to do in North Wales" after flicking through the pages I kept coming back to a walk they suggested in Anglesey along the Welsh Coastal Path.
 At the time I had no idea that Wales even had a coastal path let alone a fully intact coastal path along the whole shore.

 The walk was 16 miles.
 Again, with no idea how far 16 miles was or how long it would take me to do it, basically I had zero knowledge about hiking.
 It never even crossed my mind that I wouldn't be able to walk to it.
 One night on a whim I decided to order some North Face walking shoes, looking online I had no idea about brands or what I even needed but North Face was at least a name I recognised.
 Within a couple of days, they arrived and the next week I decided I was doing the walk.